aptech/docs/docs/CR-xlsReadM.rst

    ::

-      //Turn error trapping on
+      // Turn error trapping on
       trap 1;
       x = xlsReadM("nonexistent_file.xlsx");

-      //Check to see if 'x' is a scalar error code if scalmiss(x);
+      // Check to see if 'x' is a scalar error code if scalmiss(x);
-         //Code to handle error case here
+         // Code to handle error case here endif;
-      endif;

-      //Turn error trapping off
+      // Turn error trapping off
       trap 0;

 #.
 By default, empty cells are imported as GAUSS missing values.
 The vls